The Best Sushi Omakase-Only Restaurants In Austin

 Cost: $250-$295 per person. $150 shortened menu available on Tuesdays and the first Thursday of the month.
 Sake, wine, shochu pairings available.

-Toshokan is a small, eight-seat omakase spot behind a bookshelf in the back of a hostel in East Austin.
+Toshokan is a small, six-seat omakase behind a secret bookshelf at a private club in East Austin.
 First, take a second to unpack that sentence.
 Second, set your timer for the first of the month, because that’s when tickets to these dinners go live, and to say they go fast is an understatement.
-Dinner is about 14 courses, and it very much falls in the realm of new-school nigiri—the chef is a Sushi Bar alumni—but what sets Toshokan apart from some of the others is that they never forget that the fish is ultimately the star of the show.
+Dinner is about 14 courses, and it very much falls in the realm of new-school nigiri—the chef is a Sushi Bar alum—but what sets Toshokan apart from some of the others is that they never forget that the fish is ultimately the star of the show.
 Well, that and the fact that the tiny dining room feels like you’re eating in Harry Potter’s cupboard under the stairs, if it had been decorated with a live edge sushi bar and cute Japanese toys on the walls.